-- a. to support the cycle frame and not the wheel only; - b. of durable materials and securely anchored to ground or building; - c. to allow at least 1m between parking rails where more than one park is provided; - d. for short term parking, be located: - e. within 15 m of the entrance to the activity; - f. to be easily seen when approaching or leaving the activity; - g. under shelter (where this is available); - h. where cycles will be protected from motor vehicles; - i. under lighting if designed to be used at night; and - j. where use will not create a hazard for pedestrians, including visually impaired pedestrians; and - k. for long term parking, provide space for a bicycle within a secure, covered, storage facility.
+- a. to support the cycle frame and not the wheel only; - b. of durable materials and securely anchored to ground or building; - c. to allow at least 1m between parking rails where more than one park is provided; - d. for short term parking, be located: - ei within 15 m of the entrance to the activity; - fii. to be easily seen when approaching or leaving the activity; - giii. under shelter (where this is available); - hiv.
+Where cycles will be protected from motor vehicles; - iv. under lighting if designed to be used at night; and - jvi. where use will not create a hazard for pedestrians, including visually impaired pedestrians; and - ke. for long term parking, to provide bicycle parking space for a bicycle within a secure, covered, storage facility.